 If you want to find the best academic resources for research and evidence to inform your practice, this page is a great place to start.
 Use these resources alongside your recommended reading from your tutors to extend your research into new areas.

 Books & eBooks

-Books and eBooks in the Library collection not only reflect the titles on your My Module Resources lists but also offer titles for background and wider reading.
+Books and eBooks in the Library collection not only reflect the titles on your Library Reading Lists but also offer titles for background and wider reading.
 The majority of the books you’ll need for Business and Management subject (accountancy, economics, financial management, human resources management, marketing etc.) can be found at St. Peter’s Library

 All books and eBooks available in our library collection are available on Library Search.